rizkjackson/CBC-website/content/openings/index.md

 Family Comprehensive Cancer Center, are looking for a skilled and talented person who can maintain and improve our
 [high performance compute] cluster.
-We are looking for _one_ Systems Administrator at either Level III or Level IV:
+We are looking for _one_ Systems Administrator at either Level III or Level IV.
+Please apply at the appropriate level given your background; there is no need to apply to both.

 * **Systems Administrator III** (full time):
   _"The primary task for this person will be to maintain,